puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 ```

 Normally you would ask the users who needed accounts on this system to provide
 their own public keys.
-In this we'll just generate a new key to use as an
+For the sake of demonstration we'll generate our own
-example.
-We'll keep the private half of the key pair in your learning user's
+key.
+The private half of the key pair will stay in your learning user's
 `~/.ssh` directory so you can test these example accounts.

     ssh-keygen -t rsa

 Accept the default location and supply the password **puppet**.

-With this key set up, we're ready to write the Puppet code to actually declare
+With this key set up, you're ready to write the Puppet code to actually declare
 which users we want on a system.
-Rather than put the class that defines these
+Rather than place this directly in your
-users into the same `user_accounts` module, we'll follow the same pattern we
+`site.pp` manifest, you'll create a `pasture_dev_users` profile class where you
-used for our database wrapper class and create a `pasture_dev_users` profile
+will use your defined resource type to specify the set of users you want to
-class where we'll actually define the set of users we want to manage on our
+manage on a system.

-systems.
+Before creating the manifest where you will define this class, open the the

-Before creating a `pasture_dev_users.pp` manifest, open the the public key file
+public key file you generated and copy the contents so you'll be able to paste
-you generated and copy it so you'll be able to paste it into your manifest.
+it into your manifest.

     vim ~/.ssh/id_rsa.pub

 Copy only the actual key.
 Don't include the `ssh-rsa` and `learning@puppet.vm`.
 Be careful not to include any leading or trailing whitespace.

-Now go ahead and open your `pasture_users.pp` manifest.
+Now create a `pasture_users.pp` profile manifest.

     vim profile/manifests/pasture_dev_users.pp

-Here, we'll create user accounts for Bert and Ernie, the two imaginary friends
+Here, we'll create user accounts for Bert and Ernie, the two imaginary
-who need to access the server:
+colleagues who need to access the server:

 ```puppet
 class profile::pasture_dev_users {